basilkottilingal/hmesh/include/README.md

   * challenge in using many blocks to represent a non-partitioned manifold in a single CPU memory,
     * while searching for the pointer in memory (vertex/edge/etc..) is the locality of searched memory pointer.
 If locality is not guaranteed TLB searching will fail and start manually searching for memory in the memory hardware which might be
   * Error handling. (type \_Flag)
     * Return 0 : success.
     * > 0 : failed.
 Identify error type.
+    * NOTE : For pointer returns , returning NULL means failure, and success otherwise.
     * may include an error.h
   * Coding Style
     * typedef datatypes starts with underscore followed by caps letter, and the rest are small letters.
 Ex: \_Mempool, \_Flag